How do leaders influence others?

 Both leaders and influence can result in thought leadership.
 Thought leadership is the ability to inspire others through your ideas and influence them to follow your lead.
 It's not just about being a great speaker or having a big personality—it's about using your ideas and experience to help others do the same thing.

 I think it's important to start with an understanding of the three keys to thought leadership.
-So for today’s article, we will discuss all about that.
+So for today’s episode, we will discuss all about that.

 Listen to the Episode